 Ingredients - Notes & Substitutions

-This vegetable pasta salad is made with healthy, seasonal ingredients that bring so much flavor to the table.
+This easy vegetable pasta salad is made with healthy, seasonal ingredients that bring a burst of flavor to the table.
 Here is what we need:

 For Salad

-Rigatoni: you can also use penne or rotini.
-I recommend using a medium pasta shape for a more balanced bite.
+- Rigatoni: You can also use ziti, penne, or rotini.
+I recommend using a tubular pasta instead of short cut of pasta for a more balanced bite.
+You can also use wheat pasta.

-Garlic: you will need 2 teaspoons of minced garlic (about 2 cloves).
+- Garlic: You will need two teaspoons of minced garlic (about two cloves).

 For Finishing

-Fresh Herbs: Use any combination of fresh parsley, mint, dill, cilantro, or basil depending on your preferences or what you have on hand.
+- Fresh Herbs: Use any combination of fresh basil leaves, parsley, mint, dill, or cilantro, depending on your preferences or what you have on hand.

-Here are the step-by-step instructions for making the best vegetarian pasta salad.
+Here are the step-by-step instructions for making this easy pasta salad with vegetables.
 Scroll below for the printable recipe card and specific ingredient measurements.

-Cook the pasta in the instant pot by adding water, salt, olive oil, and pasta to the pot.
-Stir the mixture, close the lid, then pressure cook for 5 minutes at high pressure.
+- Cook the pasta in the instant pot by adding water, salt, olive oil, and pasta to the pot.
+Stir the mixture, then close the lid and pressure cook for 5 minutes at high pressure.
 Wait 5 minutes, then release the pressure manually.
 Drain and set aside.
 Alternatively, cook the pasta al dente on the stove according to package directions.

-Heat olive oil in a large pan, then add in walnuts.
+- Heat olive oil in a large pan, then add walnuts.
 Sauté until golden-brown, then remove.

-Add in zucchini, tomatoes, capers, and minced garlic, then sauté again until the zucchini is soft.
+- Add the zucchini, tomatoes, capers, and minced garlic, then sauté again until the zucchini is tender yet al dente.

-Add the cooked pasta to the pan, stir to combine, then top with lemon juice and additional green onions.
+- Add the cooked pasta to the pan and stir until well combined.
+Then, top with lemon juice and additional green onions.
 Toss together.

 Serving Suggestions

-Fill out your meal by pairing this healthy pasta salad with grilled mediterranean chicken, lamb chops, salmon patties or quinoa patties.
+Serve as a side dish: Pair this healthy pasta salad with grilled Mediterranean chicken, lamb chops, salmon patties, or tandoori chicken.

 I don't recommend freezing it because the texture of the pasta and vegetables will be affected.